CHAKOTAY99/CPS3230_Assignment_1/README.md

 05/11/2019 Testing the main method is simply not possible.
 Whilst 100% code coverage would be great, it is impossible to test what is being told to the system.

+Whilst I have progressed in Task 2, I am not happy that all my tests are interacting with the currencies.txt file.
+Tests should not be interacting with the actual database.
+Before moving to Task 3, I will investigate and attempt to fix this issue by mocking or by a spy.
+I personally prefer mocks for simplicity.